bentsen/LostArk_AfkBot/README.md

 ## About the bot

 The bot will Automaticly be responsible for keeping you "active" in the game so you wont get timed out for being afk.
-It will do so by switching between going left and right every 15 minutes.
+It will do so by clicking in a random location in an area of 100 x 100 pixels every 10 to 15 minutes.
 This will ensure that you character will stay in the same position and not move go out for some crazy adventure.

 ## How to use the bot